FSXAC/FSXAC.github.io/_includes/intro.md

-My name is Muchen and welcome to my website.
+Welcome to my corner on the internet; here you will find my blogs, course notes, and projects.

+**About Myself**

-I am currently a graduate student pursuing a Masters in Applied Science at the University of British Columbia, advised by [Prof. Mieszko Lis](http://mieszko.ece.ubc.ca/), thesis topic TBD.
+I'm a graduate student pursuing a Masters in Applied Science (M.A.Sc.) at the University of British Columbia, advised by [Prof. Mieszko Lis](http://mieszko.ece.ubc.ca/), thesis topic on computer architectural security.

-Along with years of teaching assistantship experience at UBC, my technical work experiences include: UI/UX programming with Frostbite engine and C++ at *[EA - BioWare](https://www.bioware.com)*, FPGA tools development at *[Intel - NSG](https://www.intel.ca/content/www/ca/en/homepage.html)*, and application development at *[Vital Mechanics](https://www.vitalmechanics.com)*.
+Along with years of teaching assistantship experience at UBC since 2017, my work experiences include: UI/UX programming with Frostbite engine and C++ at *[EA - BioWare](https://www.bioware.com)*, FPGA tools development at *[Intel - NSG](https://www.intel.ca/content/www/ca/en/homepage.html)*, and application development at *[Vital Mechanics](https://www.vitalmechanics.com)*.

-For hobbies, I'm interested in visual design and human-computer-interactions (e.g. photography, graphics, typography, and emerging platforms such as AR/VR).

-Here, you will find my projects, blogs, and my course notes.
-This website is statically generated with *Jekyll* and hosted on *GitHub Pages*.